-It is the intention of senior management to further engrain a positive safety culture throughout the organization.
-In order to accomplish this all employees must be responsible for, and consider the impact of, safety in all that they do.
+It is the intention of senior management to institute a positive safety culture throughout the organization.
+In order to accomplish this all employees must be responsible for, and consider the impact of, safety in everything they do.
 This way of thinking must be so deep-rooted that it truly becomes the "MBTA culture."
-All decisions, whether by the General Manager of MBTA or a new-hire employee must consider the implications on safety.
-This culture will set the expectations for behavior and decision making at the MBTA.
+All decisions must consider the implications on safety.
+This culture will set the boundaries for acceptable behavior at MBTA.